cedar10b/travelapp/README.md

 e) city size (population)

 The output of the application is the top 10 US cities according to the user's input.

+Here is a sample output file of the application: